callibrity/spring-boot-workshop/docs/crud-service.md

 Let's break down some of the key components of this exception handler:
 - `@RestControllerAdvice`: This annotation indicates that this class is a global exception handler for REST controllers.
 It allows us to handle exceptions thrown by any controller in the application.
-- `@ExceptionHandler(Exception.class)`: This method will handle any unhandled exceptions that occur in the application.
-It logs the exception and returns a `ProblemDetail` with a 500 Internal Server Error status.
 - `@ExceptionHandler(IllegalArgumentException.class)`: This method specifically handles `IllegalArgumentException` exceptions, which we throw when a `Person` with the specified `id` is not found.
 It returns a `ProblemDetail` with a 400 Bad Request status and the exception message.

 Now, when we try to retrieve a `Person` that does not exist, we will receive a 400 Bad Request response with a meaningful error message instead of a generic 500 Internal Server Error.
 Let's verify this with a unit test in the `PersonControllerTest` class: